 3. We actually go to the places we write about.
 Huh?
 Well, we hate to break the news to you, but most travel magazines/sites don't actually travel to the places they write about!
 They write the facts and use pictures from photographers who have obviously been there...but them?
 Not so much.

-~Paul, Amber, Eleanor (the dog), Matthew (the cat), and Jane (the cat that still acts like a kitten!)
+~Paul, Amber, Eleanor (the dog), Matthew (the cat), Jane (the other cat, lots of trouble), & Margot (new cat, more trouble)